 Pure polyesters or polyamides can be completely melted down and purified without any problems.
 High-quality plastic recyclates can be easily generated from these plastics and processed into new products.
 In the case of textile blends, on the other hand, the melt filters have to take over the purification and separate the individual components in the best possible way.
 However, the filters must often be able to clean themselves in the process.
 So this process has an additional technical challenge.

 Before the fabrics can be recycled, they are shredded to enable precise and homogeneous feeding into the extruder.
 A particle size of 4-10 mm is possible by using different screen sizes (Wanner mill) at IKK.
 The particle size chosen by the scientists for their tests depends to a large extent on the comminution behavior of the selected recycling plant and its dosing technology.

-At the IKK booth, the extrusion of a polyester regranulate obtained from post-industrial textile waste of the Gerry Weber company will be presented in the Process 16 table-top twin-screw extruder of ThermoFisher Scientific.
+At the IKK booth, the extrusion of a polyester regranulate obtained from post-industrial textile waste of the Gerry Weber company will be presented in the Process 16 twin-screw extruder of ThermoFisher Scientific.

-This small version offers all the functions of a large twin-screw extruder and enables the production of plastic microgranules from various thermoplastics on a laboratory scale.
+This laboratory version offers all the functions of a large twin-screw extruder and enables the production of plastic granules from various thermoplastics on a laboratory scale.
 The microgranules can be injection moulded or used in the form of filaments in 3D printing.
 In addition, the plant is a modular system that can be expanded without restriction with a melt pump, a filter system and a vacuum system.
 For IKK, this results in very good technical flexibility, which is enormously important for the implementation of the research project.

 Circular economy for more sustainability in the fashion industry